umg-kmr/NS_MoI/README.md

 ## Expample with Anaconda

-If you a working anaconda install, you can create a new environment and use the code inside that.
+If you have a working anaconda install, you can create a new environment and use the code inside that.

 Create a new python 3 environment with: